akoidan/pychat/README.md

  ```
  - Open https://localhost

-## Build docker
+## Run prod docker image

  - You need create ssl certificates, place `server.key` and `certificate.crt` in current directory.
 For example
 ```
 openssl req -nodes -new -x509 -keyout server.key -out certificate.crt -days 3650
 ```

- - Download [settings_example.py](https://raw.githubusercontent.com/akoidan/pychat/master/chat/settings_example.py) into current directory and edit it according comments in it.
+ - Download [settings_example.py](chat/settings_example.py) into current directory and edit it according comments in it.
 You need at least to set `SECRET_KEY`, you can use command below to generate it:
 ```
 tr -dc 'A-Za-z0-9!@#$%^&*(\-\_\=\+)' < /dev/urandom | head -c 50
 ```

- - Download [production.json](https://raw.githubusercontent.com/akoidan/pychat/master/docker-all/pychat.org/production.json) into current directory and edit it according [wiki](https://github.com/akoidan/pychat/tree/master/fe#build-configuration)
+ - Download [production.json](docker-all/pychat.org/production.json) into current directory and edit it according [wiki](fe#build-configuration)

  - Run image with:
 ```